She pulled out her white board. In my experience, breakthroughs come when a therapist pulls out a white board.

 I am the eye of the storm.
 That negativity isn’t getting in right now.

-When you can keep yourself from becoming enmeshed—from letting those negative feelings inside—you’ll be more able to recognize what’s at play under the surface.
+When you can keep yourself from becoming enmeshed—from letting all of those negative feelings inside—you’ll be more able to recognize what’s at play under the surface.

 Maybe when your son comes to you with negativity, it’s not a problem for you to solve as much as it is a need for you to simply be there with him.
 And maybe your daughter can live with the way her door hinges squeak or the way her brother chews at the dinner table, but she can’t thrive without you.

-“Mom,” my son says.
+“Mom,” my son said later that night, well after I’d left my therapist’s couch.
 “Do we have to have to eat this for dinner??”

 “Yeah, bud.
 This is what I made.
 But tell me about your favorite meal you’ve EVER had.
 I want to hear all about it.”